B i o g r a p h y

 Charody and Schebeck have a special interest in creating new art fusing new classical music with circus arts.
 Their creation ‘The Carnival’ circus-opera (for which Schebeck is co-director, solo violinist, aerial and fire performer) has appeared multiple times in Sydney, at the Melbourne Fringe Festival and on London’s West End in 2011 and the Fliegende Bauten, Hamburg in 2013.
 Their current project is Charody’s ‘Phoenix’ Concerto for Violin, Fire and Orchestra.

 Sonja is currently based between Europe/UK and Australia as a freelance performer whilst creating her own interdisciplinary projects including The Freestyle Orchestra (recipients of the Audience Choice awards in the 2016 Tarisio Trust Young Artist Grants), Spiegel Duo (with pianist Lisa Chou), ‘PyroViolinist’ fireshow and The Harlequin Court Orchestra street performance collective.
 She appears as violinist/fire artist for Zirkus Pikard (Austria) and for Igudesman & Joo’s ‘The League of X-traordinary Musicians’ with recent performances at the Vienna Konzerthaus New Year’s Eve Gala and the Lucerne Festival.
-Upcoming performances of the 2016/17 season include Ross Edwards’ ‘Maninyas’ Concerto (soloist with Housten Ballet) and performances with The Freestyle Orchestra for the Venice Biennale and ‘Les Jardins Musicaux’ (Switzerland).
+Highlights of 2017/18 season include Ross Edwards’ ‘Maninyas’ Concerto (soloist with Housten Ballet) and performances with The Freestyle Orchestra for the Venice Biennale and ‘Les Jardins Musicaux’ (Switzerland).